planetscale/docs/docs/concepts/cluster-configuration.md

 3. You should see the existing unsharded keyspace for your database here.
 4. Click "New keyspace".
 5. Enter the keyspace name.
 For example, if your existing unsharded keyspace is named `books`, you may create a sharded keyspace named `books-sharded`.
-6. Select whether you want to keep it unsharded, or, if not, select the number of shards you to exist in this keyspace.
+6. Select whether you want to keep it unsharded, or, if not, select the number of shards you want to exist in this keyspace.
 In most cases, you will be adding a new sharded keyspace.
 Adding a new unsharded keyspace is not a common use case.

 {% callout type="note" %}
 The cost of adding this additional keyspace largely depends on the number of shards you choose, the cluster size, and if you'd like to add additional replicas.